Fact about the flag of Nepal: Nepali Flag

 रातो र चन्द्र सूर्य जंगी निशान हाम्रो ज्यूँदो रगत सरि यो बल्दो यो शान हाम्रो

 जबसम्म चन्द्र सूर्य आकाशमा रहन्छन् तबसम्म हुन्छ आफ्नै रातो रगत हाम्रो

 7) Nepal Flag is considered the most mathematical flag.
 Mathematically it is hard to draw those sun and moon and triangle present in the flag.
 The flag of Nepal can be designed without the use of a ruler or scale.
 To construct the flag accurately as prescribed, good knowledge of geometry is required.

 You can visit this youtube page to know more information.
 Visit here.

-8)It is believed that Lord Vishnu had given their flag with Nepalese people, with the sun and moon as emblems on the flag.
-In a Hindu Purana, it is written that it was Lord Shiva who handed the flag to Lord Vishnu, and then Lord Vishnu to Lord Indra, for the purpose for battling demons.
+8)It is believed that Lord Vishnu had given their flag to Nepalese people, with the sun and moon as emblems on the flag.
+In a Hindu Purana, it is written that it was Lord Shiva who handed the flag to Lord Vishnu, and then Lord Vishnu to Lord Indra, for the purpose of battling demons.

 9) Local Nepalese believed the Nepalese flag symbolizes a Nepalese pagoda.

 10) No one knows who design the Nepalese Flag.
-Some say by Malla Kings, some say by RANA and some says by Late King Prithvi Narayan Shah.
+Some say by Malla Kings, some say by RANA, and some say by Late King Prithvi Narayan Shah.

-11)Some say the Triangular shape of pennons in Nepal Flag depicts the Himalayas, with their sizing denoting two families.
-The upper part of triangle denotes the Shahs Family and lower part of triangle denotes Ranas Family.
+11)Some say the Triangular shape of pennons in the Nepal Flag depicts the Himalayas, with their sizing denoting two families.
+The upper part of the triangle denotes the Shah's Family and the lower part of the triangle denotes Ranas Family.

 12)Some say Nepal has several hills and mountain areas.
 Keeping this in view the Nepalese flag ie. triangular shaped flag is designed.